First off thank you for taking the time to get involved in this interview for our readers.

 I can’t say that any of this has been a problem for me.

-I’ve actually written a couple articles about inflation in Thailand.
+I’ve actually written a couple of articles about inflation in Thailand.
 I track and publish my expenses every month.
 Nothing has markedly gone up in price for me here.
 My rent is unchanged over the course of two years.
 Some of the markets might charge five baht more for food, but it’s nothing more than a rounding error after converting to dollars.
 The gym costs the same as it did two years ago.
 So does my mobile phone.
 So does most everything else.
 I think inflation was a bigger problem in the States.

 As for the currency exchange rate, the US dollar has held up pretty well against the baht over the last 10 or so years.
 Other Western currencies haven’t done so well.
 A dollar bought about 30 baht in 2007.
 It now buys about 30 baht.
 Unchanged.
 If you’re coming here with the AUD, that’s a different story.
 But I earn in dollars.

-4. You have been featured in many popular online publications, such as Business Insider, Market Watch, Seeking Alpha, Virgin Money, Life hacker, and USA today. (and now LifeHacker Guy!).
+4. You have been featured in many popular online publications, such as Business Insider, Market Watch, Seeking Alpha, Virgin Money, Life hacker, and the USA today. (and now LifeHacker Guy!).
 How has such exposure affected or changed your life anyway?
 From giving your new opportunities and making you popular in Chiang Mai.

 Yeah, I’ve been super fortunate.
 I’m always happy to reach out to new people.
 If I can inspire a few more individuals out there, that’s great for me.
 In the end, I write so that I can motivate and inspire others to make their dreams come true.
 Any mainstream media attention I might get simply amplifies my efforts.